 (Id. at 21 (Dep. pp. 74-75).)
 The depositions were then halted.Magistrate Judge Mark A. Roberts Order, Docket No. 119, p.
 1-2.

-For your convenience, following are excerpts where Magistrate Judge Roberts admonished the Plaintiffs’ pro hac vice attorney’s conduct “to avoid a repetition of this problem.”
-Based on the rules, judges who give a lawyer a free pass to keep repeating any problems are showing you they are in the tank with that lawyer.
+For your convenience, the following are excerpts where Magistrate Judge Roberts admonished the Plaintiffs’ pro hac vice attorney’s conduct “to avoid a repetition of this problem.”
+Based on the rules, judges who give a lawyer a free pass to keep repeating any problems are showing you they are in the tank with that lawyer and that lawyer gets a free pass to keep repeating the misconduct.

 It reads in part: